Use Our Online Services

 • Property and Casualty Exams:

-• Property - If an examinee repeatedly fails the Property exam, the waiting periods apply to the Property exam, the Industrial Fire exam, the Personal Lines exam, and the combined Property & Casualty exam.
+• Property - If an examinee repeatedly fails the Property exam, the waiting periods apply to the Property exam, the Personal Lines exam, and the combined Property & Casualty exam.

-• Casualty - If an examinee repeatedly fails the Casualty exam, the waiting periods apply to the Casualty exam, the Automobile exam, the Personal Lines exam, and the combined Property & Casualty exam.
+• Casualty - If an examinee repeatedly fails the Casualty exam, the waiting periods apply to the Casualty exam, the Personal Lines exam, and the combined Property & Casualty exam.

-• Combined Property & Casualty – If an examinee repeatedly fails the combined Property & Casualty exam, the waiting periods apply to the Industrial Fire exam, the Automobile exam, the Personal Lines exam, the Property exam, the Casualty exam, and the combined Property & Casualty exam.
+• Combined Property & Casualty – If an examinee repeatedly fails the combined Property & Casualty exam, the waiting periods apply to the Personal Lines exam, the Property exam, the Casualty exam, and the combined Property & Casualty exam.

-• Personal Lines – If an examinee repeatedly fails the Personal Lines exam, the waiting periods apply to the Industrial Fire exam, the Automobile exam, the Personal Lines exam, the Property exam, the Casualty exam, and the combined Property & Casualty exam.
+• Personal Lines – If an examinee repeatedly fails the Personal Lines exam, the waiting periods apply to the Personal Lines exam, the Property exam, the Casualty exam, and the combined Property & Casualty exam.

 • Bail Bonds - The waiting periods apply to this exam only.